4mocpmo/java-interview-question/README.md

 50) Which Transaction management type is more preferable?

-# Spring Aspect Oriented Programming , AOP
+# Spring Aspect Oriented Programming

 51) Explain AOP
 52) Aspect